Table of Contents

 Note Using External Devices with Your Cisco TelePresence System—Cisco cannot guarantee the performance of any external device, so Cisco recommends that you choose good quality external devices to optimize the performance of your TelePresence system.

-Cisco TelePresence systems are designed to work with any Full HD monitor that connects to the system using a standard HDMI or DVI interface.
+If you decide to use another auxiliary display, Cisco TelePresence systems are designed to work with any Full HD monitor that connects to the system using a standard HDMI or DVI interface.
 Note that the connector on the TelePresence side is an HDMI connector, so either an HDMI-to-HDMI cable or an HDMI-to-DVI cable is required.

 Cisco highly recommends the use of commercial or professional-grade displays with your Immersive TelePresence system.
 Off-the-shelf consumer displays or TV monitors are not recommended, as they typically have shorter life spans and require a remote control to operate.